gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-gpgpu.md

 above to update the particle positions in a shader

 Before we get started, to make it easy, we want to use floating point textures.
 Those are an optional feature of WebGL.
-Desktop can render to floating point textures but most smartphones can not.
+Most devices can read floating point textures.
+Desktops can render to floating point textures but most smartphones can not.

 Also in order to support pulling vertices we need to check vertex shaders can use textures which is also an optional feature.
+We should probably check exactly how many are supported.
+In this case we will only need to use one texture in the vertex shader so we just check that a least 1 is supported.

 ```js
 // Get A WebGL context